 How to choose the best Apple Watch for you

 Choosing the best Apple Watch for you doesn’t need to be a hard decision.
 In most cases, it will come down to the newest Apple Watch 6 vs. Apple Watch SE.
 We’d recommend getting the Series 6 if you have the $399 to spend for its always-on display and advanced health sensors.
 The Apple Watch SE might be a better option for first-time users, though.

-No matter which you choose, you’ll benefit from the upcoming watchOS 7 software update, meaning the two watches will have several features in common.
+No matter which you choose, you’ll benefit from the watchOS 7 software update, meaning all three watches will have several features in common.
 Just be sure to review our Apple Watch guide so you know how to make the most of your smartwatch.

 And, if you’re still questioning which Apple Watch is best, or whether the Apple Watch is the best smartwatch for you, take a look at our smartwatch buying guide.
 It includes our Apple Watch 3 vs. Fitbit Charge 4 and the Apple Watch Series 3 vs. Fitbit Versa 2 face-offs, which may help you determine whether a fitness tracker from Fitbit better suits your needs.

 Should you get an Apple Watch with LTE?

-Select models of the Apple Watch Series 3, Series 4 and Series 5 support LTE, or cellular, service.
-LTE-capable models come at a $100 premium, but it’s important to know that the cost of liberating your Apple Watch from your iPhone won’t end there.
+Select models of the Apple Watch Series SE and Apple Watch 6 support LTE service.
+LTE-capable models come at a $50 or $100 premium, but it’s important to know that the cost of liberating your Apple Watch from your iPhone won’t end there.
 You’ll need to pay a monthly fee to your cellular provider to support your watch’s phone-free features.